barefootwriter/KPU/IDEA/minor/framework.md

 Minor in Mentorship and Community Engagement
 --------------------------------------------

-Courses to keep as is:
+### Courses to keep as is:

-* IDEA 1100 (with mentorship program)
+* IDEA 1100, *Interdisciplinary Foundations* (with mentorship program)
+* IDEA 3301, *Myth, Culture, and Creativity*
-* IDEA 3301 (emphasis on culture and the mentorship of myth)
+  (emphasis on community, culture, and the mentorship of myth)
-* IDEA Nature (emphasis on mentorship of nature)
+* IDEA 2100, *Creativity, Ecology, and Nature Experience* (emphasis on mentorship of nature)

-Courses to adapt or develop through integration:
+### Courses to adapt or develop through integration:

 * IDEA 1100 (mentors provided by practicum learners)
-* Adapt 3302 to include mentorship language: Mentorship in the Community and Workplace
+* IDEA 3302 (emphasize mentorship language and change title to *Creativity and Mentorship in Groups*
-* Adapt 3100 to include mentorship language: Mentorship through the Creative Process
+* IDEA 3100 (emphasize mentorship language and change title to *Interdisciplinary Creative Expression*
-* Adapt 4100 to include mentorship and practicum language: Community Engagement through Mentorship
+* IDEA 4100 (emphasize mentorship and practicum language, and change title to *Mentorship through Community Engagement*

-New courses:
+### New courses:

+* IDEA 1200, *Self-Expression and Community Engagement* (student-built)
-* Core Mentorship Skills
+* IDEA 2300, *Core Mentorship Skills*
-* Community Performance and Theatre Exploration (with mentorship language)
+* IDEA 2200, *Community Performance and Theatre Exploration*
-* Interdisciplinary Field School in the Amazon (collaboration with Design)
+* IDEA 3303, *Interdisciplinary Field School in the Amazon* (collaboration with Design)

-Total Courses: 9
+### Total Courses: 9

-1100, 3100, 3301, 3302, 4100, Nature, Theatre, Amazon, Core
+1100, 1200, 2100, 2200, 3100, 3301, 3302, 3303, 4100